satellite-image-deep-learning/techniques/README.md

 # State of the art
 What are companies doing?
-* Compute and data storage are moving to the cloud, with event driven architectures for minimal latency
+* Compute and data storage are moving to the cloud
 * A combination of batch processing on clusters and serverless functions are common for routine compute tasks
 * Custom hardware is being developed for rapid training and inferencing with deep learning models
 * Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
-* Read about how [Planet](https://cloud.google.com/customers/planet) and [Airbus ](https://cloud.google.com/customers/airbus) use Google Cloud as their backend
+* Read about how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use Google Cloud as their backend
+* Gogle Earth Engine and Microsoft Planetary Computer are democratising access to huge compute platforms

 # Online platforms for Geo analysis
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2)